mdn/content/files/en-us/web/api/performanceresourcetiming/firstinterimresponsestart/index.md

 {{APIRef("Performance API")}}

-The **`firstInterimResponseStart`** read-only property returns a {{domxref("DOMHighResTimeStamp","timestamp")}} immediately after the browser receives the first byte of the interim 1xx response (e.g. 100 continue or 103 early hints) from the server.
+The **`firstInterimResponseStart`** read-only property returns a {{domxref("DOMHighResTimeStamp","timestamp")}} immediately after the browser receives the first byte of the interim 1xx response (for example, 100 Continue or 103 Early Hints) from the server.

 There is no _end_ property for `firstInterimResponseStart`.